kvietmeier/Terraform/vastdata/cluster_config/README.md

 This repository contains Terraform configurations to automate the setup of a basic VAST Data cluster environment for **demo or proof-of-concept (POC)** scenarios.
 The configuration includes:

-- VAST provider and authentication
+- VAST Provider and authentication
 - VIP Pools for `PROTOCOLS` and `REPLICATION`
-- Shared network settings
 - NFS view policy and NFS views
 - DNS configuration
 - Basic multi-tenant setup with users and groups
+- Active Directory integration

 ---